Native American Indian Dog

 The pride of every doggo out there is their coat.
 Elegant, shaggy, long, or short – the coat is one of the first things you will notice about a dog.
 Native American Indian Dogs come in two different sizes and exhibit two different coat lengths and colors.
 The coat may be short and dense with an undercoat to protect against wind or water – it can also be a dense undercoat with a long overcoat.
 The color of the coat ranges from silver to black, often with a broken or tortoiseshell pattern.
 Needless to say, these are majestic and beautiful dogs, and their coat complements their overall appearance.

-One of the most valuable qualities of this breed is its hypoallergenic coat which makes it a good breed for people who suffer from allergies.
-These dogs do shed their undercoat once a year in the spring so frequent brushing during this time will help to control shedding indoors.
+While breeders claim that NAIDS are hypoallergenic dogs, they are not – they have a double coat and do shed.
+They will shed heavily when they lose their undercoat once a year in the spring so frequent brushing during this time will help to control shedding indoors.
 Of course, even outside of the shedding season, you will need to do some regular brushing and maintenance of your pet’s coat in order to maintain its quality and appearance.
 This can be as simple as some light brushing for a few minutes every day.
 Such a routine is ideal for many owners who are overwhelmed with daily chores.
 And an occasional visit to the groomers - as well as a bath - will keep everything in top shape.
 Don’t overlook this as proper hygiene and coat maintenance are directly related to your pet’s health.

 Puppies